open-telemetry/opentelemetry-cpp-contrib/instrumentation/nginx/README.md

 ### `opentelemetry_sensitive_header_values`

-Sets the caputured header value to `[REDACTED]` for all headers where the value matches the given regex (case insensitive).
+Sets the captured header value to `[REDACTED]` for all headers where the value matches the given regex (case insensitive).

 - **required**: `false`
 - **syntax**: `opentelemetry_sensitive_header_values <regex>`